nickmeldrum/get-sub-directories-node/README.md

     }
 ```

-If both `levels` and `recursive` are specified in the options, then a `RangeError` is thrown:
+If both `maxDepth` is set and `recursive` is not set to true, then a `RangeError` is thrown:

 ```
-    { Error: RangeError: please specify one of: levels | recursive.
-We cannot correctly interpret your wishes when both are specified,
+    { Error: RangeError: You can only set maxDepth if recursive is set to true,
       stack: ...
     }
 ```